Board of Directors report 2017

 SPAREBANKEN MØRE'S DIVIDEND POLICY

-In line with the rules for equity certificates, and in accordance with Sparebanken Møre's dividend policy, it is proposed that 49 % of the Group's profit be allocated to cash dividends and dividend funds for local communities.
+In line with the rules for equity certificates, etc., and in accordance with Sparebanken Møre's dividend policy, it is proposed that 50.6 % of the Group's profit be allocated to cash dividends and dividend funds for local communities.
 Based on the accounting breakdown of equity between equity certificate capital and the primary capital fund, 49.6 % of the profit will be allocated to equity certificate holders and 50.4 % to the primary capital fund.
-Earnings per equity certificate amounted to NOK 28.80 in 2016.
-The recommendation to the General Meeting is that the cash dividend per equity certificate for the 2016 financial year be set at NOK 14.00.
+Earnings per equity certificate amounted to NOK 27.70 in 2017.
+The recommendation to the General Meeting is that the cash dividend per equity certificate for the 2017 financial year be set at NOK 14.00.

 CAPITAL ADEQUACY RATIO AND APPLICABLE REGULATIONS

-Sparebanken Møre's capital adequacy at year-end 2016 was well above the regulatory capital requirements and also above the internally set minimum target for the core Tier 1 capital ratio.
-The capital adequacy ratio amounts to 18.6 % (18.1 %), Core capital 17.0 % (16.6%), of which Core Tier 1 capital amounts to 14.6 % (14.1 %).
+Sparebanken Møre's capital adequacy at year-end 2017 was well above the regulatory capital requirements and also above the internally set minimum target for the Core Tier 1 capital ratio.
+Primary capital amounts to 18.4 % (18.6 %), Tier 1 capital 16.8 % (17.0%), of which Common Equity Tier 1 capital amounts to 15.0 % (14.6 %).
 The capital adequacy figures include the annual profit and the Board's proposed allocation of the profit.
-The Board's proposal concerning the allocation of profit for the year entails retaining 51.4 % of the Group's profit to further build up the Group's financial strength.
+The Board's proposal concerning the allocation of profit for the year entails retaining 49.4 % of the Group's profit to further build up the Group's financial strength.

-The Leverage ratio requirement is fixed with effect from and including 30 June 2017.
-The minimum requirement is 3 % and all banks must also have a buffer of at least 2 %.
-At year-end 2016, the Leverage ratio for Sparebanken Møre was 8.5 %, which results in a good margin with respect to the total requirement of 5 %.
+The minimum requirement for leverage ratio is set at 3 % and all banks must also have a buffer of at least 2 %.
+At year-end 2017, the leverage ratio for Sparebanken Møre was 8.2 % (8.5 %), giving a good margin with respect to the total requirement of 5 %.

 The stated goal of the Board of Sparebanken Møre is to ensure that the operations of the Group maintain a low to moderate risk profile.
-Earnings should be a product of customer-related activities, and not financial risk taking.
-Sparebanken Møre constantly strives to maintain control of the risks that exist.
-In those cases where the risk is deemed to exceed an acceptable level, immediate steps will be taken to reduce this risk.
+Earnings should be a product of customer-related activities and not financial risk taking.
+Sparebanken Møre constantly strives to maintain control of excisting risks.
+In case a risk is deemed to exceed an acceptable level, immediate steps will be taken to reduce this risk.

 The various policies form the framework for the Group's ICAAP.
 The Board actively participates in the annual process and establishes ownership of the assessments and calculations made, including through the ICAAP's key role in long-term strategic planning.
 The ILAAP process, which is the Bank's assessment of liquidity and funding risk, is included as part of the ICAAP.
-The ICAAP process has been conducted for the Group in 2016 and the feedback from this was received from the Financial Supervisory Authority of Norway in the fourth quarter of 2016.
-Calculations performed in connection with the ICAAP for 2016 indicate that the Group's capital adequacy is sufficiently robust to tolerate an economic development that is significantly more negative than the development on which the basic scenario in the long-term strategic plan is based.
+Calculations performed in connection with the ICAAP for 2017 indicate that the Group's capital adequacy is sufficiently robust to tolerate an economic development that is significantly more negative than the development on which the basic scenario in the long-term strategic plan is based.
 This is supported by both economic calculations and simulations based on various stress tests.

 Sparebanken Møre has established a monitoring and control structure that is intended to ensure compliance with the overall framework of the Bank's strategic plan.
 The Group's risk exposure and risk development are followed up on an overall basis through periodic reports submitted to management, the Audit and Risk Committee and the Board of Directors.
 One of the Audit and Risk Committee's primary purposes is to ensure that Sparebanken Møre's risk management is addressed satisfactorily.

-The Board of Directors is of the opinion that Sparebanken Møre's aggregate risk exposure conform to the Group's targeted risk profile.
-The Board of Directors considers the Group's and Bank's risk management to be satisfactory.
+The Board is of the opinion that Sparebanken Møre's aggregate risk exposure conform to the Group's targeted risk profile.
+The Board considers the Group's and Bank's risk management to be satisfactory.

 Credit risk (or counterparty risk) is the risk of losses associated with customers or other counterparties being unable to fulfil their obligations at the agreed time pursuant to written agreements, and of received collateral not covering outstanding claims.